mattias/irc-cah/README.md

 	]
 }
 ```
+###Other Configuration Settings
+* `userJoinCommands` - action to take when an irc user joins the channel, such as a greeting.

 ##TODO
 * Save game & player data to MongoDB for all time top scores & other statistics.
 * Config options for rule variations, such as voting the best instead of card czar choosing the winner.